-It is a congenital defect that can affect any part of the human body, but in most cases it affects the neck and head.
+It is a congenital disability that can affect any part of the human body, but it affects the neck and head in most cases.

 Therefore, it affects babies and not adults.
-A common hygroma is the cystic type.
+A common hygroma is a cystic type.

 Organs affected by cystic hygroma

-In more than 75% of cases, it appears as a predilection on the left side of the neck.
-If it has affected the neck, the greatest effect is felt and experienced in the posterior angle.
+In more than 75% of cases, it appears as a preference on the left side of the neck.
+The most significant effect is felt and experienced in the posterior angle if it has affected the neck.

 About 20% of cases of cystic hygroma affect the axilla.
 Less common cystic hygroma (less than 5%) occurs in the groin, mediastinum, and retroperitoneum.
-It has also been reported that this condition attacks very rare locations such as the middle ear.
+It has also been reported that this condition attacks sporadic locations such as the middle ear.

-Cystic hygroma was described by Werenher for the first time in 1843.
-It is synonymous with a macrocytic lymphatic malformation or cystic lymphangioma that was first described by Redenbacker in 1828.
+Wernher described cystic hygroma for the first time in 1843.
+It is synonymous with a macrocytic lymphatic malformation or cystic lymphangioma first characterized by Redenbacker in 1828.